cb-andyh/rag-demo/README.md

 For RAG, we are using LangChain, Couchbase Vector Search & OpenAI.
 We fetch parts of the PDF relevant to the question using Vector search & add it as the context to the LLM.
 The LLM is instructed to answer based on the context from the Vector Store.

-All LLM responses are cached in the collection specified.
-If the same exact question is asked again, the results are fetched from the Cache instead of calling the LLM.
+**Semantic Cache (`chat_with_pdf_query.py`):** RAG responses are cached at the question level.
+The user's question is embedded and compared against previously cached questions using Couchbase FTS vector search.
+If a semantically similar question is found (score ≥ 0.9), the cached response is returned immediately.
+Otherwise, the RAG chain is invoked and the response is stored for future reuse.

-> Note: The streaming of Cached responses is purely for visual experience as OpenAI integration cannot stream responses from the Cache due to a known [issue](https://github.com/langchain-ai/langchain/issues/9762).
+> Note: The streaming of cached responses is purely for visual experience — the response is streamed character-by-character from the local string without calling OpenAI.